OrpazBenAharon/LPR-Project/README.md

   <img width="2919" height="620" alt="image" src="https://github.com/user-attachments/assets/13faabc0-edec-401a-b80c-22f097df386f" />

 - **Maximal recoverability boundary and rotation difficulty** - The recoverability boundary was defined by mapping all license plates with OCR accuracy above 90%.
 For each α, we took the maximal β, and for each β, we took the maximal α; the union of these limits defined the boundary for each model.
 Combining all model boundaries gave a maximal recoverability region covering ~93% of the angle space.
-From the same graph, it is clear that no restoration is possible when both α and β exceed 80°, and that extreme yaw (α) rotations are harder to recover than extreme pitch (β) rotations.
+No restoration is possible when both α and β exceed 80°, and extreme yaw (α) rotations are harder to recover than extreme pitch (β) rotations.

   <img width="1828" height="1000" alt="image" src="https://github.com/user-attachments/assets/f8358341-d430-4973-86d0-c948a838cebe" />